-If Instances is checked under "Selection" but not under "Layers", it will not be possible to perform selection actions upon instances in the Floorplanner View using the mouse.
+If Instances is checked under "Selection" but not under "Layers", it is not possible to perform selection actions upon instances in the Floorplanner View using the mouse.

-For example, this will allow users to perform selection actions on only clock routes or only non-clock routes as desired, by simply setting the "Layers" filters appropriately.
+For example, this allows performing selection actions on only clock routes or only non-clock routes as desired, by simply setting the "Layers" filters appropriately.